 ❓ Frequently Asked Questions

-The best time to visit Sajik Park is mid-April when the cherry blossoms are in full bloom.
+The best time to visit Uchi Park is mid-April when the cherry blossoms are in full bloom.
 During this period, the trees are illuminated at night, creating a magical and enchanting experience for visitors.

 No, Chungjangno Street offers more than just shopping.
 It also has a bustling food scene with various restaurants and cafés offering delicious local delicacies.
 Additionally, entertainment options such as movie theaters and live performances are scattered throughout the street.